-ABOUT OUR WORKSHOP SERIES
+ABOUT OUR WORKSHOPS

 Red Wiggler's mission is to be a sustainable farm where people with and without developmental disabilities can come together to work, learn and grow healthy food.
 As a part of that mission, we offer workshops where community members can learn new things that can have a positive impact on one's overall health and wellness.